-At the conclusion of this lesson, students will be able to identify words beginning with the “sh” diagraph and recognize which letters make this sound.
+Students will be able to identify words beginning with the sh diagraph and recognize which letters make this sound.

 - Call students together.
 Do an elaborate routine of ssshhhing the students to begin the lesson.
-(Ex.
-“A Ssssshhhhhh fell over the crowd.”)
+(For example, “A ssshhhh fell over the crowd.”)

 - Ask students to think about what they remember from the read-aloud.
 Guide students towards eventually discussing why certain words were stressed and the sound they heard when words were being stressed.

-- Now is a great time to show students pictures of words that start with the “sh” sounds if possible (ex. sharks, shells, ships, shovels, etc.).
+- Now is a great time to show students pictures of words that start with the sh sounds if possible (sharks, shells, ships, shovels, etc.).

-- Ask students to look around the room and identify any items that begin with the “sh” sound (ex. shirts, shoes).
-Explain why any incorrectly identified items do not start with the “sh” sound.
+- Ask students to look around the room and identify any items that begin with the sh sound (shirts, shoes).
+Explain why any incorrectly identified items do not start with the sh sound.

 - Say some words like “shove,” “stove,” “should,” and “stop.”
 Ask students to identify whether or not these words begin with the “sh” sound.
 It can be helpful to write these words out on the board, so that students can see them visually after they determine whether or not the “sh” sound is present.

 - Before sending students back to their seats to work, review any applicable classroom rules for quiet work times.
-Any adults in the room should be circulating, answering questions and redirecting individuals as needed.
+Any adults in the room should be circulating, answering questions, and directing individuals as needed.
 If some students are allowed to work with partners, consider designating specific portions of the room for partners so that the noise does not disturb other students.

-- For an additional form of assessment, students can be assigned another “sh” worksheet for homework or asked to come up with a list of 5-10 words that begin with the “sh” sound.
+- For an additional form of assessment, students can be assigned another sh worksheet for homework or asked to come up with a list of 5 to 10 words that begin with the sh sound.

 - Call students back together.

-- Remind students that the “sh” sound is made of the letters “s” and “h.”
-Conclude the final group discussion by having all the students say “ssssshhhhh.”
+- Remind students that the sh sound is made of the letters S and H. Conclude the final group discussion by having all the students say “ssshhh.”